 In November 1993, Ozawa married the 33-year-old Colombian, Magaly Cruz.
 The following year at the 14th Traditional Karate Tournament International, he and his new wife held their wedding reception at the event.
 Exhibitions were given by Shito-ryu master, Kenzo Mabuni and Goju-ryu master, Teruo Chinen.

 1995 saw Ozawa pass the reins of running his dojo to one of his top students, James Tawato.

 The 18th Annual Traditional Karate Tournament International was hosted by Ozawa for the last time on 12 April 1998.
 Another successful tournament saw demonstrations given by Jun Sugano and Stan Schmidt of the JKA and Kenzo Mabuni.
 Two days later Osamu Ozawa died from natural causes in a local Las Vegas hospital.
 He was surrounded by his wife Magaly and James Tawato and a few other close students.
 Ozawa was survived by his wife and their two sons Toru and Douglas.

-The life of Osamu Ozawa was an eventful one where fact was stranger than fiction.
-Apart from his personal success he will be forever remembered for introducing the United States and the wider world to many of the top Masters of Japanese and Okinawan Karate.
+The life of Osamu Ozawa was an eventful one, where the facts were stranger than fiction.
+Apart from his personal success, he will be forever remembered for introducing the United States and the wider world to many of the top Masters of Japanese and Okinawan Karate.
 He showed that it was possible for the various styles of Karate to coexist in mutual respect.